The Indian Market can be broadly classified under the following heads :

 The capital market is the market for securities where companies and governments can increase long term funds.
 Selling stock and selling bonds are two ways to produce capital and long term funds.
 Thus bond markets and stock markets are measured capital markets.
 The capital markets consist of the primary market where new issues are spread to investors and the secondary market where accessible securities are traded.
 The Indian Equity Markets and the Indian Debt markets mutually form the Indian Capital markets

 The Indian Equity Market depends largely on monsoons, global funds flowing into equities and the performance of various companies.
-The Indian Equity Market is almost wholly dominated by two major stock exchanges -National Stock Exchange of India Ltd. (NSE) and The Bombay Stock Exchange (BSE).
+The Indian Equity Market is almost wholly dominated by two major stock exchanges -the National Stock Exchange of India Ltd. (NSE) and The Bombay Stock Exchange (BSE).
 The benchmark indices of the two exchanges - Nifty of NSE and Sensex of BSE are closely followed.
 The two exchanges also have an F&O (Futures and options) section for trading in equity derivatives including the indices.
 The main players in the Indian Equity Market are Mutual Funds, Financial Institutions and FIIs instead of mainly Venture Capital Funds and Private Equity Funds.

 For a developing economy like India, debt markets are critical sources of capital funds.
 The debt market in India is amongst the major in Asia.
-It includes government securities, public sector activities, other government bodies, financial institutions, banks and companies.
+It includes government securities, public sector activities, other government bodies, financial institutions, banks, and companies.

 A money market fund is a mutual fund that invests exclusively in money market instruments.
 Money market instruments are forms of debt that grown-up in less than one year and are very liquid.
 Treasury bills make up the bulk of the money market instruments.
 Securities in the money market are relatively risk-free.